Canada’s Intellectual Property Firm

 If you receive an email, LinkedIn message or any other form of communication appearing to be from Smart & Biggar, especially on September 16 and including such claims, please be assured that these notices are likely spam.
 We advise you not to click links or share your personal information.

 Your trust and security are our top priorities.
-Not all communications from Smart & Biggar are fraudulent and we continue to send important and legitimate correspondence to our clients.
+All communications originating from Smart & Biggar are legitimate, and we continue to send important correspondence to our clients.
 We strongly encourage you to carefully review any message that seems unexpected or suspicious.
 If in doubt, please contact your Smart & Biggar counsel directly for clarification.